abdulwakeel12/titanic-survival-prediction-ml/README.md

-# 😷 Face Mask Detection Using CNN
+# 🚢 Titanic Survival Prediction Using Machine Learning

-**📆 Duration:** June 2025
+**📆 Duration:** April 2025
-**🎯 Purpose:** The goal of this project is to build a machine learning model using **Convolutional Neural Networks (CNN)** to predict whether a person is wearing a **face mask** or not.
-The project includes a deployed **Streamlit web app** that allows users to interactively upload images for real-time predictions.
+**🎯 Purpose:** The aim of this project is to apply core concepts of Machine Learning to build a predictive model that determines whether a passenger on the Titanic would have survived based on historical data.
+It also includes a deployed **Streamlit web app** for interactive predictions.

 ---

 ## 📌 Project Description

-This project uses a pre-trained **CNN model** to detect face masks in images.
-The workflow includes:
+This project uses a dataset from the Kaggle Titanic competition to train a classification model that predicts survival outcomes.
+The project workflow includes:

-- Data collection and preprocessing
+- Data cleaning and preprocessing
+- Exploratory Data Analysis (EDA)
+- Feature engineering
-- Model training using TensorFlow
+- Model training and evaluation
-- Deployment of a Streamlit web app
+- Deployment of a Streamlit app

-This project serves as an interactive and easy-to-use face mask detection system.
-The goal is to demonstrate how to deploy machine learning models with **Streamlit** and implement a useful real-time prediction tool.
+The project is intended as a learning experience to enhance understanding of machine learning pipelines, feature handling, and web app deployment.

 ---